kellydunn/siftosc/README.md

 mono Siftosc/bin/Debug/Game.exe
 ```
 # usage
 SiftOsc is completely controlled via the `config.yml` file located in the root directory of the application.
-Simply specify Cube Callback events with corresponding OSC Server endpoints and the desired messages to send to them for the desired effect.
+Simply specify Cube Callback events with corresponding OSC Server endpoints and the desired messages to send.

 # examples